gmillare4/Stock-Watcher/README.md

 ![Stock Watcher](public/StockWatcher.PNG)

-Stock Watcher is a website that allows you to see realtime trading prices and candlestick data on any stock.
+Stock Watcher is a website that allows you to see real-time trading prices and candlestick data on any stock.

 Stock Watcher is made using: